shivamnegi305/PowerBi-_Dashboard/README.md

 # Attrition PowerBi_Dashboard

-The motive of this project is to create an interactive Power Bi Dashboard which give employees Attrition details of the company like through which companys deparments attirtion occuring most on certain level .
+The motive of this project is to create an interactive Power Bi Dashboard which give employees Attrition details of the company like through which company's deparments attirtion occuring most on certain level .